 Want to see curated lists of hourly or part-time jobs?
 Try a specialty job site.
 Some, like Snagajob, are free to use, while others, like FlexJobs, require a small fee to register.
 Also check out the best sites for freelance jobs.
-All have the benefit of being geared specifically toward workers who are looking for jobs that veer away from the standard 9-to-5, 40-hour-week model.
+All have the benefit of being geared specifically toward workers who are looking for positions that veer away from the standard 9-to-5, 40-hour-week model.

 3. Temp Agencies

-No longer just a way to keep a roof over your head when unemployment isn't an option, temp agencies like Manpower and OfficeTeam can be a great source of hourly work.
-Temp jobs come in all shapes and sizes, from part-time, temporary work to full-time positions, some of which might become permanent.
+No longer just a way to keep a roof over your head when unemployment isn't an option, temp agencies such as Manpower and OfficeTeam can be a great source of hourly work.
+Temp jobs come in all shapes and sizes, from part-time, temporary work, to full-time positions, some of which might become permanent.

 4. The Old-Fashioned Way

 Especially for retail workers, keeping your eyes open as you go about your daily routine can help you find the perfect hourly position.
 Look for signs advertising part-time positions in your favorite stores, restaurants, and businesses, and be prepared with a resume highlighting your relevant experience.
 Check your local newspaper "Help wanted" classifieds - most are online as well as in the paper.

 Just be wary of scams.
 Hunting for jobs in the real, brick-and-mortar world means that you'll be exposed to plenty of dubious-looking flyers and ads, many of them promising fast money for inexperienced workers.

 At least 60 percent of jobs are now filled via networking activity.
 Jobvite's 2019 Job Seeker Nation Survey reports that 50% of respondents heard about jobs from friends.
-Don't forget about this effective way of finding work, just because you're looking for a job that pays on an hourly basis.
+Don't forget about this effective way of finding work, just because you're looking for a job that pays by the hour.

-Inexperienced networkers might find this job search method intimidating at first, but the most important thing to remember is that networking is really just another word for relationship building, and unless you live on an island, all by yourself, you've probably already got plenty of experience doing that.
+Inexperienced networkers might find this job search method intimidating at first, but the most important thing to remember is that networking is really just another word for relationship building, and unless you live on an island, all by yourself, you've probably already got plenty of experience of that already.